mkrueger/jamjam/README.md

                                ALL RIGHTS RESERVED.

 Note that jamjam doesn't contain any 3rd party source code but took some source code comments out of the official JAM (JAM.txt) document.

+## PCBoard

+This message format is only used inside PCBoard - an old bulettin board system.
+This format is the base of the more well known QWK standard.
+The QWK format inherits some funny things from that - for example the 'password' field which is only used by PCBoad AFAIK.

+It's only the goal to read/understand the PCBoard format for convert it to something else.
+I don't bother/mind writing update routines for that.
+However the format is documented and feel free to add it :).

+## More formats are awaiting

+Maybe Squish next?